Parasv17/MeMS_Custom/README.md

-# MeMS: Memory Management System [CSE231 OS Assignment 3]
+# MeMS: Memory Management System.

 ## Introduction
 The MeMS (Memory Management System) is a custom memory management system implemented in C. It provides a way to allocate, deallocate, and manage memory in a controlled virtual address space.